Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 The House system in Pre-Prep is used for team events and for rewards in Reception, Year 1 and Year 2.
 Children remain in their Pre-Prep house until the end of Year 2.
 There are four Pre-Prep houses: Maple, Ash, Willow and Beech.
 Our inter-house competitions, such as Cross Country and Sports Day, provide the opportunity for you to come and cheer on your child as they take part in these exciting events.

-Seesaw also allows you to make comments and add your own photos to show what your child has been doing at home to support their learning.
-The children all have their own Seesaw profile, and your child will be given their secure log in when they attend our New Pupils’ event in June.
+Tapestry is an online learning platform that allows us to share photographs and videos of some of what your child has been doing at school.
+Tapestry will also be used to record meals, intimate care and sleep entries.
+It also allows you to make comments and add your own photos to show what your child has been doing at home to support their learning.
+The children all have their own Tapestry profile, and your child will be given their secure login on their first settling in session.
+Once you have your child’s log in details, you will be able to access their account.
+You will need to:

 Curriculum